-29 See "Subprime Debacle Traps Even Very Creditworthy," Wall Street Journal, December 3, 2007.
-30 Squires, Gregory D., Derek S. Hyra, and Robert N. Renner, "Segregation and the Subprime Lending Crisis," Paper presented at the 2009 Federal Reserve System Community Affairs Research Conference, Washington, DC (April 16, 2009).
+&lt;sup>41 See "Subprime Debacle Traps Even Very Creditworthy," Wall Street Journal, December 3, 2007.
+42 Squires, Gregory D., Derek S. Hyra, and Robert N. Renner, "Segregation and the Subprime Lending Crisis," Paper presented at the 2009 Federal Reserve System Community Affairs Research Conference, Washington, DC (April 16, 2009).

-31 Of course, following their stunning collapses, Countrywide was acquired by Bank of America and Washington Mutual by Chase, both in regulator-ordered winding-downs.
+&lt;sup>43 Of course, following their stunning collapses, Countrywide was acquired by Bank of America and Washington Mutual by Chase, both in regulator-ordered winding-downs.

-32 In fact, several other large national banks have chosen in recent years to convert their state charter to a national charter.
-Charter switches by JP Morgan Chase, HSBC and Bank of Montreal (Harris Trust) alone in 2004-05 moved over \$1 trillion of banking assets from the state to the national banking system, increasing the share of assets held by national banks to 67 percent from 56 percent, and decreasing the state share to 33 percent from 44 percent.
-Arthur E. Wilmarth, Jr., "The OCC's Preemption Rules Threaten to Undermine the Dual Banking System, Consumer become thrifts regulated by the Office of Thrift Supervision (OTS).
+dangerous sub-prime mortgage loans on a massive scale.
+Both switched their charters to become thrifts regulated by the Office of Thrift Supervision (OTS).
 At the federal level, where major agencies are funded by the institutions they oversee, this ability to "charter shop," has undeniably led regulators like the OTS to compete to attract financial institutions by keeping regulatory standards weak.
 It has also encouraged the OTS and OCC to expand their preemptive authority and stymie efforts by the states to curb predatory and high-cost lending.
-The OCC in particular appears to have used its broad preemptive authority over state consumer protections and its aggressive legal defense of that authority as a marketing tool to attract depository institutions to its charter.33
+The OCC in particular appears to have used its broad preemptive authority over state consumer protections and its aggressive legal defense of that authority as a marketing tool to attract depository institutions to its charter.

 When agencies do collaborate to apply consumer protections consistently to the institutions they regulate, the process has been staggeringly slow.
 As cited in several places in this testimony, federal regulators dithered for years in implementing regulations to stop unfair and deceptive mortgage and credit card lending practices.
 One of the reasons for these delays has often been that regulators disagree among themselves regarding what regulatory measures must be taken.
 The course of least resistance in such cases is to do nothing, or to drag out the process.
-Although the credit card rule adopted late last year by federal regulators was ultimately finalized over protests from the OCC, these objections were likely one of the reasons that federal regulators delayed even beginning the process of curbing abusive credit card lending practices until mid-2008
+Although the credit card rule adopted late last year by federal regulators was finalized over protests from the OCC, these objections were likely one of the reasons that federal regulators delayed even beginning the process of curbing abusive credit card lending practices until mid-2008.